OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:52

-Then Jesus said to the chief priests, the officers of the temple guard, and the elders who had come for Him, “Am I leading a rebellion, that you have come with swords and clubs?
+Then Jesus said to the chief priests, the officers of the temple guard, and the elders who had come for Him, “Have you come out with swords and clubs as if I were leading a rebellion?

 ## Luke 22:53

 Every day I was with you in the temple courts, and you did not lay a hand on me.
-But this is your hour—when darkness reigns.”
+But this is your hour —when darkness has its way.”

 ---